Privacy notice

 Yes.
 A DSAR may be refused when:

-• a requester has made more than two repetitive requests within the current calendar year;
+• A requester has made more than two repetitive requests within the current calendar year

-• there are legal prohibitions or safeguarding concerns for the requester or other persons at that particular time.
+• There are legal prohibitions or safeguarding concerns for the requester or other persons at that particular time.

 The team dealing with your DSAR will let you know our decision in good time and in any case no later than one calendar month.